OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           Example: cd C:\PowerShellScripts

-3. Run the script and specify the name of the GPO.
+3. To create a GPO for Office versions 2013 or 2016; Run the script, specify the GPO name, the common file share that the agent will upload data to, and the version of office (2013 or 2016)

-          Type . .\Create-TelemetryGpo -GpoName "Office Telemetry"
+	  Type . .\Set-TelemetryStartup -GpoName "Office Telemetry" -CommonFileShare "\\Server1\TDShared" -officeVersion 2013

           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

-4. Run run the script to create the GPO and set the registry values to enable Telemetry Agent logging and uploading.
+4. To create a GPO for Office versions older than 2013; Run the script and specify the GPO name.

-          Type . .\Create-TelemetryGpo -GpoName "Office Telemetry" -CommonFileShare "Server1" -officeVersion 2013
+          Type . .\Set-TelemetryStartup -GpoName "Office Telemetry"

           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to